Aman Tuleyev: 2000s and 2010s

-Private life
+Personal life

 His mother, Munira Fayzovna Vlasova (maiden name Nasyrova) died in 2001, while his father, Moldagazy Kaldybaevich Tuleyev, died in World War II, before Aman was born.
 Young Aman was brought up by his ethnic Russian stepfather, Innokenty Ivanovich Vlasov.
-Tuleyev is married to Elvira Fedorovna Tuleyeva, an ethnic Russian.
+Tuleyev was married to Elvira Fedorovna Tuleyeva, an ethnic Russian.
 They have two sons: Dmitry, who lives in Novosibirsk, and currently works as a Manager of the Federal Highways, and Andrey (died in a car accident in 1998); grandchildren – Andrey (1999) and Stanislav, Tatiana (2005).

+Aman Tuleyev died on 20 November 2023, at the age of 79.